suchislif3/gamories/README.md

 ## main features
 - jwt authentication
 - Google sign in (OAuth2.0)
-- users can create posts including game, title, description, tags and file selection
+- users can create posts including game, title, description, tags and image upload
 - users can edit their posts (in-place editing)
 - users can delete their posts
 - users can like posts